hellerve/talks/enthusiasticon-2020/notes.md

 LaTEX to render my code example, so I decided to type them into a REPL and take a screenshot.
 I apologize.

-I actually brought two examples.
+I actually have two examples.
 Everything behind this little round figure with two legs is a comment, so this is the first and only example in this talk for documented code.
 The first program sums the numbers from 1 to 15 by building an array, and then reducing over it using addition.
 In APL, you